Table of content

 • From the Button: same A-Q suited, but six players have already folded.
 Only the two blinds are left.
 Your hand is now a clear favorite against their random ranges.

-Identical cards.
-Identical pot.
-Two different decisions because of where you’re sitting.
-The Button version is a routine open that prints money.
-The UTG version is a close call that often loses money against tougher tables.
+Identical cards, identical pot, two completely different decisions because of where you’re sitting.
+The Button version is a routine open that prints money, while the UTG version is a close call that often loses against tougher tables.

 The 9-Max Seat Map: Every Position Named